What does DDP mean in shipping terms?

 DDP vs. Ex Works (EXW)

-DDP (Delivered Duty Paid) and EXW (Ex Works) are two different shipping terms that define responsibilities.
-Under DDP, the seller handles all costs, including shipping, customs duties, and delivery to the buyer’s location, ensuring a smooth experience for the buyer.
-In contrast, EXW places minimal responsibility on the seller.
-Here, the buyer takes on all costs and risks from the seller’s premises, including transport and customs.
-While DDP is more convenient for buyers, EXW offers sellers more control and less liability in the shipping process.
+DDP, or Delivered Duty Paid, and EXW, or Ex Works, are terms of shipping that show the responsibility of each party.
+In DDP, it is the seller who takes all the cost responsibilities, including shipment, customs duty, and delivery right to the doorstep of the buyer.
+On the contrary, in the case of EXW, very little responsibility has been vested with the seller.
+Here, the buyer bears all costs and risks from the premises of the seller, including transport and customs.
+Whereas DDP is more convenient for the buyer, EXW gives the seller more control and less liability in the shipping process.

 When to Use Delivered Duty Paid?

-DDP shipping is ideal for buyers seeking a hassle-free experience in international trade.
-With DDP, the seller handles all aspects of shipping, including import duties, customs clearance, and logistics, making it convenient for buyers unfamiliar with local customs regulations.
-This shipping term is especially useful for high-value shipments, as it provides upfront clarity on total costs.
+DDP shipping is ideal for buyers who want to have a hassle-free international trade.
+In DDP, the seller assumes full responsibility for the shipment, including import duties, customs clearance, and logistics; thus, it is convenient and easy on the side of a buyer who may not be conversant with the local customs regulations.
+This shipping term is very helpful with high-value shipments since it provides clarity on the total costs upfront.

 Conclusion